 Developing the ability to listen - listen properly

 I'm currently training for the London Marathon, and the mindset I apply to fitness is the same for my learning.
-I set long-term goals and bitesize goals, which lowers the intensity and keeps me positive.
+I set long-term and bitesize goals, lowering the intensity and keeping me positive.
 For example, I aimed to complete my course within a year but gave myself six weeks to for each unit.
-Likewise, I initially broke my running in to three sessions a week, steadily increasing how long I ran for.
+Likewise, I initially broke my running into three sessions a week, steadily increasing how long I ran.
 Now, I'm running ten miles a day.
 More importantly, whenever I meet an obstacle, I simply adjust my plan instead of panicking.

-I'd say the biggest skill I've developed studying with Oxbridge, though, is the ability to properly listen.
+I'd say the biggest skill I've developed studying with Oxbridge, though, is the ability to listen properly.
 In the past, I rarely gave people a chance to speak.
 When friends came to me for advice, I wanted to interrupt, so I did.
-However, with my new counselling knowledge, I take a more thoughtful approach.
+However, I take a more thoughtful approach with my new counselling knowledge.

 Studying with Oxbridge led to greater perspective and greater opportunities in Counselling